-Before we tackle any tangential reasons for HBA’s latest honors, let’s discuss the label’s bona fides purely from a design standpoint.
-In the few short years since its inception, nearly every facet of the design world has felt the influence of the label’s bold, graphic-centric aesthetic.
+Before we tackle any tangential reasons for HBA’s latest honors, let us discuss the label’s bona fides purely from a design standpoint.
+In the few short years since its inception in 2006, nearly every facet of the design world has felt the influence of the label’s bold, graphic-centric aesthetic.
 This namely consists of using large blocks of color or lettering, combined with equally as large subversive graphics, to create an entirely new visual presentation.
 Prior to HBA’s fashionable ascent, the world of #menswear, and by extension, streetwear and high fashion, were largely focused on minimalist details.
 (There are obviously a handful of exceptions to this).

-Amidst the fashion industry’s withdrawal from graphic-heavy designs (and we’re not counting Jeremy Scott.
-No one is counting Jeremy Scott.), Hood By Air designer, Shayne Oliver, chose to revolutionize the idea altogether.
+Amidst the fashion industry’s withdrawal from graphic-heavy designs (and we are not counting Jeremy Scott), Hood By Air designer, Shayne Oliver, chose to revolutionize the idea altogether.
 Rather than use graphics as a tool to highlight the wearer’s lack of good taste (see, again, the mid-2000’s) or in an adolescent manner like some of the more mainstream streetwear brands (we aren’t featuring them here, but you can google Crooks and Castles or 10.Deep for examples), Oliver went in a new direction in creating Hood By Air.
 For the first time, eye-catching graphics transformed the entire look of the wearer, rather than slightly modifying it.

-Additionally, as a brand, Hood By Air has grown to be something larger than just the t-shirts.
-It is a movement of sorts.
+Additionally, as a brand, Hood By Air has grown to be something much larger than just the t-shirts.
+It is a movement all of its own.
 The runway show has become a hub for a number of different cultures to intersect - with celebrities fighting for front row seats, music icons like A$AP Rocky walking in the finale, and the most recent F/W show’s hyper-enthusiastic “vogue” dancers - it really has become a spectacle.
 Or, more accurately, a celebration.
 In some cases, a celebration of all the things that have been anathema to the establishment in the past.
 Instead of haute couture gowns and the monied ladies who buy them, HBA has opened the world of high fashion to group of people who would have been shut out entirely only a generation or two ago.